packpaul/chess4net/Analyzer/ReadMe.txt

 Chess4Net Analyzer is an application for viewing, editing and analysing chess games.
 It has a chess engine which helps you find best continuations, and it can work with attachable openings DBs which are useful for mastering new openings and improving existing ones in your repertory.
+It supports a training mode which is useful for thoughtful replay of chess problems, studies and grandmaster games.

-Please report all bugs, questions and suggestions to packpaul@mail.ru or packpaul1@gmail.ru
+Please send all bugs, questions, requests and suggestions to packpaul@mail.ru or packpaul1@gmail.ru

-[Release notes]
+Chess4Net Analyzer 2011.3
+- Training mode support
+- Multiple games viewing support
+- Tips of the day added
+- Training C4N-files go in delivery

 Chess4Net Analyzer 2011.2
 - Closing About dialog on any key